Rookout/docs/docs/jvm-setup.md

 ---
 id: jvm-setup
-title: JVM SDK Instrumentation
+title: JVM SDK
 sidebar_label: JVM
 ---

-This page will dive into the nitty gritty details on installing Rookout under various configurations.
+This page dives into the nitty-gritty details on installing Rookout under various configurations.
-If you are encountering any difficulties with deploying Rookout, this is the place to look.
+If you encounter difficulties with deploying Rookout, this is the place to look.

 ## JVM